ArduPilot/ardupilot_wiki/dev/source/docs/building-the-code.rst

    Code building has changed for newer releases to use **waf** build tools, replacing make.

-   In most cases the build dependecies described in the **make** are the same, the only set theat changes is the issue of the **waf** build commmand.
+   In most cases the build dependecies described for **make** are the same, the only part of the instructions changes is the issue of the **waf** build commmand.

    see https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md